Healthdirect Free Australian health advice you can count on.

 Can Japanese encephalitis be prevented?

-• Avoid being bitten by mosquitoes, especially in areas where JEV is common.
+1. avoid being bitten by mosquitoes, especially in areas where the virus is common

 How many types of vaccines are available?